serverscom/AutomaticMaintenance/docs-additional/Configuration.md

 ## Attributes
 * Name - The name of a host where you want to install updates automatically.
 Should be unique.
 * Type - A type of a host.
-Currently, acceptable values are `HV-SCVMM`, `Generic`.
+Currently, the acceptable values are `HV-SCVMM`, `HV-Vanilla`, `Generic`.
 * UpdateInstallFilter - A filter which is used to filter out unneeded updates, like preview versions etc.
 * Disabled - Settings this attribute to `True` allows you to temporary disable processing of this particular host.
 Useful when you need to perform some manual maintenance.

-The following set of attributes describes step commands (plug-ins):
+The following set of attributes describes plug-ins:
 * PreClearCommands
 * PostClearCommands
 * PreRestoreCommands